 Attack has another meaning which explains its widespread usage.
 In this sense, it means “where a sound begins in a recording.”
 So the “attack” of a given cymbal would be where you can first hear it in a track when it’s hit as it builds up to its full volume.

 We saw this one before, but to the ITU, it specifically indicates bass that reverberates “as sound in a large barrel.”
-By “reverberates”, the ITU means the bass persists for too long and keeps going even after the instrument producing it is no longer being played.
-Overall, this is similar to the casual use of the term and indicates too much bass.
+By “reverberates,” the ITU means the bass persists for too long and keeps going even after the instrument producing it is no longer being played.
+This is similar to the casual use of the term and indicates too much bass.

 Dry has a specific meaning to the ITU, where it indicates a space that does not have much reverberation.
 These are usually “small furnished spaces such as living rooms or spaces outdoor without reflecting objects.”
-Unlike its usage in the popular press as described above, the opposite to dry in the ITU specifications is not “liquid.”
+Unlike its colloquial meaning, the opposite to dry in the ITU specifications is not “liquid.”

-Another common term in audio writing, in the ITU specification, “tinny,” indicates too much high-frequency or high-frequency response with too much resonance.
+The term “tinny” is another popular option, and the ITU specification describes it as something with too much high-frequency or high-frequency response with too much resonance.
 You can think of it as the upper note version of “boomy.”

 Also read: What is lossless audio?

 So what do we do with audio terms now?

 Even from the examples above, it’s clear that though actual hard definitions exist for some audio terms, that doesn’t mean people use the terms in that way.
 Furthermore, ITU’s terms may or may not overlap with common usage.

 When we write audio reviews, we tend to avoid most non-ITU terms as much as possible.
 Often, it’s better to indicate what frequencies sound louder than others.
 Saying, “the bass is about twice as loud as the mids,” is much more concrete and explanatory than trying to find a metaphorical descriptor.